Heinrich Pick

-Heinrich Georg Pick (16 November 1882 – 28 October 1947) was a German jurist and politician.
+Heinrich Georg Pick (/de/; 16 November 1882 – 28 October 1947) was a German jurist and politician.
 He was the mayor of Szczecin from 1920 to 1933.

 Biography

-Heinrich Pick was born on 16 November 1882, in Wrocław, Kingdom of Prussia, German Empire (now part of Poland).
-He was the son of bank director and city councilor Georg Pick and Marie Pick (née Sachs).
-His father was of Jewish descent.
+Heinrich Pick was born on 16 November 1882, in Wrocław within the Kingdom of Prussia in the German Empire (now part of Poland).
+He was the son of bank director and city councilor Georg Pick, and Marie Pick (née Sachs).
+His father was of a Jewish descent.
 Heinrich also had a brother Sigmund Pick.

-He graduated a high school in Wrocław, and studied the jurisprudence in Freiburg im Breisgau.
+Pick graduated a high school in Wrocław, and studied the jurisprudence in Freiburg im Breisgau.
 In 1900, during his studies, he joined the Saxo-Silesia Freiburg student association.
-After graduation, he became a lawyer in training in Freiburg im Breisgau, and was in the reserve force of the 5th Baden Infantry Regiment No. 113 of the Prussian Army.
-In 1910, he was the keynote speaker at the 25th anniversary celebration of his student association, with his speech being titled The Speech on German Fraternity (German: Rede auf die Deutsche Burschenschaft).
+After graduation, he became a lawyer-in-training in Freiburg im Breisgau, and was in the reserve force of the 5th Baden Infantry Regiment No. 113 of the Prussian Army.
+In 1910, Pick was the keynote speaker at the 25th anniversary celebration of his student association, with his speech being titled The Speech on German Fraternity (German: Rede auf die Deutsche Burschenschaft).

-In 1912, he became a city assessor, and in 1917, a city councilor in Barmen.
-On 17 January 1918, he married Margarethe Duisberg in Barmen.
-From 1920 to 1933 he was the mayor of Szczecin.
+In 1912, Pick became a city assessor, and in 1917, a city councilor in Barmen.
+On 17 January 1918, he married Margarethe Duisber.
+From 1920 to 1933, he was the mayor of Szczecin.

-In 1933, after the Nazi takeover of the government, he and his brother have resigned from Saxo-Silesia Freiburg.
-His brother then emigrated to England, where he committed suicide.
-Heinrich Pick was deported and placed in the Theresienstadt Ghetto in Terezín, Protectorate of Bohemia and Moravia.
-He survived the Holocaust and World War II.
+In 1933, after the Nazi takeover of the government, he and his brother resigned from Saxo-Silesia Freiburg.
+His brother then emigrated to England, where he later committed suicide.
+Heinrich Pick was deported and placed in the Theresienstadt Ghetto in Terezín,l in the Protectorate of Bohemia and Moravia.
+He survived the Holocaust and Second World War.

-He died on 28 October 1947 as a result of an illness in a hospital in Wiesbaden in the American occupation zone in Germany (now part of Germany).
+Pick died on 28 October 1947 as a result of an illness in a hospital in Wiesbaden in the American occupation zone in Germany (now part of Germany).